Xon/XenForo2-RedisCache/README.md

 Supports compression algos; gzip, lzf, lz4 (as l4z), snappy and zstd

+## Phpstorm Lua support

+The plugin https://plugins.jetbrains.com/plugin/14698-luanalysis can be used to provide syntax highlighting and inspector support for lua

 ## Igbinary Support

 If igbinary is usable, this add-on defaults to using it as a serialize.
 To supress this;